patternfly/patternfly-react/packages/react-core/src/components/Dropdown/examples/Dropdown.md

 ### Appending document body vs parent

-When passing in a value to the `menuAppendTo` prop on the Dropdown component, passing in `document.body` should be avoided if possible as doing so can cause accessibility issues.
-These issues can include (but may not be limited to) being unable to enter the contents of the Dropdown options via assistive technologies (like keyboards or screen readers).
+Avoid passing in `document.body` when passing a value to the `menuAppendTo` prop on the Dropdown component, as it can cause accessibility issues.
+These issues can include, but are not limited to, being unable to enter the contents of the Dropdown options via assistive technologies (like keyboards or screen readers).

-Instead prefer to append to `"parent"`, as the same result can be achieved without sacrificing accessibility like using `document.body`.
+Instead append to `"parent"` to achieve the same result without sacrificing accessibility.

-In this example, while both variants retain focus on their respective Dropdown component after making a selection, the `document.body` options cannot be navigated to via Voice Over.
+In this example, while, after making a selection, both variants retain focus on their respective Dropdown component, the options for the `document.body` variant cannot be navigated to via Voice Over.

 ```js
 import React from 'react';